-- Use the drop-down menu in the properties bar to select the style of each endpoint of a line.
+- Use the drop-down menu in the properties bar to select the cardinality or other formatting option of each of the line's endpoints.
 The default line for an ERD is pictured below.

 You can use the property bar to easily style entity objects while they are selected.

 - Modify text formatting, size, color, font, and alignment.

 - Select a fill color, gradient, or image.

 Add shading to alternate rows of a table or to the table header using the Advanced Shape Menu.

 You can create a relationship line by clicking and dragging from any dot on an object.
 You can drag the line to another shape and create a relationship to a specific field OR release the cursor over empty canvas to auto-prompt adding a new entity object.